ptmcg/logmerger/files/README.md

 # Demo log files

-This directory contains a number of log files for experimenting with `log_merger`.
+This directory contains a number of log files for experimenting with `logmerger`.

 ### Merging log files

 These files all cover roughly the same time span but with varying timestamp formats, and so can be merged in any number and combination to compare results with different timestamp formats.
-You can pass `log3.txt.gz` directly to `log_merger`, and its contents will be unpacked internally.
+You can pass `log3.txt.gz` directly to `logmerger`, and its contents will be unpacked internally.

 | file          | description                                                                                                                  |
 |---------------|------------------------------------------------------------------------------------------------------------------------------|